Updated April 20, 2023

 Once the content has been created on the basis of personas created, it should be analyzed as to how many of them are addressed through your content.
 Some personas may be lacking in content, and that can be addressed.
 Additional content relevant to that persona can remedy such gaps in content.

 The biggest advantage of nurture marketing is the ability of companies to remain at the top of the mind of consumers and prospects.
 Since there exist no feelings of any obligation to purchase, customer engagement becomes more fruitful and rewarding.
 And repeated messaging may give you a series of touch points that could generate a buying interest in the prospect.
 Nurturing, as opposed to conventional marketing, is a win-win situation for marketers and consumers as it evolves into a continuous learning process.

 Lead nurture marketing helps better understanding and delivery for customers and should be an ongoing process rather than a one-off exercise.
 It should continue until the end of the product lifecycle leading to the next.

-For a company that is a beginner in nurture marketing, there are several examples to go by in various industries and using their case studies, new strategies can be evolved.
-DocuSign, LinkedIn, Polycom, Cetera Financial Group, Jackson Healthcare, Perceptive Software and other award-winning nurture marketing programs in the past two years should serve as a motivation for beginners in this nurture marketing strategy.
+For a company that is a beginner in nurture marketing, there are several examples to go by in various industries, and using their case studies, new strategies can be evolved.
+DocuSign, LinkedIn, Polycom, Cetera Financial Group, Jackson Healthcare, Perceptive Software, and other award-winning nurture marketing programs in the past two years should motivate beginners in this nurture marketing strategy.

-The explosion of mass media, electronic media had led to a disconnect with the customers which can now be effectively forged by Big Data, social media, web and other forms of democratic sharing mediums in cyberspace.
+The explosion of mass media, electronic media has led to a disconnect with the customers which can now be effectively forged by Big Data, social media, the web, and other forms of democratic sharing mediums in cyberspace.